getFairAI/decentralised-inference/documents/whitepaper.md

 <ul>
     <li align="justify"><b>Review rules explained in this document:</b> As Fair Protocol is a novel implementation, we need to confirm how the conventions described above behave in a real scenario and review them if necessary for a future version of the application;</li>
-    <li align="justify"><b>Decentralised Autonomous Organization (DAO):</b> At this moment, the application is 100% managed by the Owners.
+    <li align="justify"><b>Decentralised Autonomous Organisation (DAO):</b> At this moment, the application is 100% managed by the Owners.
 We plan to create a DAO to manage the decisions and developments of the application if the application becomes successful enough and there is a large enough community;</li>
     <li align="justify"><b>Decentralised Gateway:</b> We intend to mitigate the risk of using a centralised gateway, presented in Section XI, by using a more decentralised gateway or by targeting multiple gateways;</li>
     <li align="justify"><b>Multiple prices per Operator and model script:</b> An Operator can only choose one price per script, but inference may have different transaction costs depending on the size of the files or the number of prompts sent.
 It might be interesting to develop a greater diversification of prices per scenario;</li>
     <li align="justify"><b>Limit chat size:</b> Although there are models that support multiple prompts or files as inputs, they always have a limit on the number of prompts or files they can receive.
 As such, it might be interesting to give Curators the ability to choose the maximum word or file size that model scripts support when uploading them to Arweave;</li>